myriaambp/SureStart-VAIL/README.md

 Materials for [Day 15](https://github.com/myriaambp/SureStart-VAIL/tree/main/Day%2015%20-%20Ethics%20Driven%20ML%20Practice)

+Today I built a gender classification model using a dataset of facial images.
+Unfortunately, the model was taking several hours to train, so I was unable to use the model to predict a gender.
+However, I got to fold 3 of 10 and the overall accuracy at that point was 94.67 %.

 ## Week 2 - CNN, Data and Machine Learning

 ### Day 12: Image Classification and ML